certifaction/cli/README.md

 >```
 >--scope           Optional signature scope override to choose between
 >                  register, sign and certify.
->--register-only   Do not prepare the document if it is not already
+>--no-prepare      Do not prepare the document if it is not already
 >                  prepared and return an error instead.
 >--hash            String, the hash of the document to sign
 >```